640 South State StreetDover, Delaware 19901

 Remove excess clothing and place cool cloths on skin; fan skin.

-Give cool sports drinks containing salt and sugar, such as Gatorade.
+Give cool sports drinks containing salt and sugar.

 Stretch cramped muscles slowly and gently.

 Pale, moist skin

 Usually has a fever over 100.4° F (or 34° C)

 Move to a cool place and rest.